Cutting Plywood with a Dremel Tool

 Carving and Engraving with the Dremel Tool

-The place where the Dremel really shines is when you want to do carving and engraving.
-The small size and light weight of the tool make it ideal for carving detail work into your woodworking projects.
-A wide variety of high speed steel and tungsten engraving and carving bits are available, allowing you to do a wide variety of different cuts from 1/32” up to 5/16”.
-Of course, larger cuts can be made in multiple passes with a larger size bit.
+The place where the Dremel shines is when you want to do carving and engraving.
+The tool’s small size and light weight make it ideal for carving detail work into your woodworking projects.
+A wide variety of high-speed steel and tungsten engraving and carving bits are available, allowing you to do various cuts from 1/32” up to 5/16”.
+Of course, larger cuts can be made in multiple passes with a more significant size bit.

-In past times, one of the signs of quality woodworking was the amount of detail put into the piece.
-Detailed carving on any part of a piece of furniture made it clear that it was made by a master craftsman.
+In past times, one sign of quality woodworking was the amount of detail put into the piece.
+Detailed carving on any part of a piece of furniture made it clear that a master craftsman made it.

-With a Dremel tool, it is easy for just about anyone to do this relief carving.
-The rotary action makes it possible to do extremely accurate cuts, greatly reducing the training and practice time needed for relief carving.
-Compared to working with a variety of chisels, as our ancestors had to, carving with a rotary tool like the Dremel is more like drawing out the relief design you want to create.
+With a Dremel tool, it is easy for anyone to do this relief carving.
+The rotary action makes it possible to do highly accurate cuts, significantly reducing the training and practice time needed for relief carving.
+Compared to working with various chisels, as our ancestors had to, carving with a rotary tool like the Dremel is more like drawing out the relief design you want to create.

 Keep in mind that not all Dremel carving bits are designed for woodworking.
-The diamond point and structured carbide carving bits are actually designed for working in harder material.
-However, all the others can be used in carving wood.
+The diamond point and structured carbide carving bits are designed to work with more rigid materials.
+However, all the others can be used for cutting wood.

-Dremel also provides an assortment of sanding options, including drum, disk and flap sanders.
-There are grinding wheels also, but these are not recommended for use on wood.
+Dremel also provides various sanding options, including drum, disk, and flap sanders.
+Grinding wheels are also available, but these are not recommended for use on wood.
 For a complete chart of all Dremel bits, click here.